deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyHeist/README.md

 * Police Charger (x4) (controller, speedometer, entry) - [Functional]
 * Swat Van (x4) (controller, speedometer, entry) - [Functional]
-* Police Helicopter (x4) (controller, entry) - [Functional] Note: (the helicopter entry scripts that are currently provided are "as is" simply for start point)
+* Police Helicopter (x4) (controller, hud, entry) - [Functional] Note: (the helicopter entry scripts that are currently provided are "as is" simply for start point)

 Other Currently "In Progress" & Not Yet Included:
 --------------------------------------------------

-* All Various Vehicle / Scene Setup Documentations (90% Started Though Need To Complete)
+* All Vehicles with Entry in Scene Setup Documentation (0% Started Thus Still Need To Complete)

 Player Controls: